 Photo ID Sessions

-The scutes (scales) on the flippers and the side of a green turtle’s face are unique to each individual.
-In collaboration with the Department of Fisheries and Cambridge University, UK, we collect photos and other relevant data of the sea turtles on nesting beaches and at sea whilst snorkelling.
-We then use software developed by Cambridge University to identify each photo against a database of previously categorised individuals.
-If new turtles are discovered, then you get to name your new turtle.
-The information gathered from this research is vital for turtle conservation and planning effective measures since we will be able to identify population numbers of male and female turtles, locate hotspots where conservation efforts need to be focused, and also determine turtle movement patterns.
-The data will then be used by decision makers to design the Marine Park Zonation Plan.
+In collaboration with the Department of Fisheries and Cambridge University, UK, we also collect photos and other relevant data of green turtles feeding at seabeds around Teluk Pauh.
+For this, you will work in pairs, and kayak and snorkel in search of feeding green turtles at sea.
+Once spotted, our trained staff will dive down to the level of the turtle to take photos.
+This method is less invasive than tagging, and also allows citizen science programs to be integrated into our project.
+Then, you will help us identify each photo against a database of previously categorised individuals.
+If new turtles are discovered, then you get to name your new turtle!
+Check out some of the turtles we named so far.
+The data we collect is vital for turtle conservation and planning effective measures since we will be able to identify population numbers of male and female turtles, locate hotspots where conservation efforts need to be focused, and also determine turtle movement patterns.

 Food is an important part of Malaysian culture, as you will soon find out!